Marnol03/Bazaar/README.md

 # Bazaar
-just for Holidays 🙃 the goal ist to do a complet Marketplace using React and Typscript  without forgetting Docker for our Database(Postgres)
+just for Holidays 🙃 the goal ist to do a complet Marketplace using React and laravel  without forgetting Docker for our Database(Postgres)
 # Developper-stack
   - __Docker__ : to read more about docker and how to install visit [link](https://www.docker.com/get-started/)
   - __nodemon__ : to read more about nodemon and how to install visit [link](https://nodejs.org/en)